nfriend/inspiral/README.md

 `<device id here>` can be found by running `flutter devices`.

+The minimum version of SQLite that needs to be supported is 3.7.11 (Android API level 16 - Android 4.1, Jelly Bean).
+It's wise to run these tests on both the newest and oldest supported devices, to make sure the SQLite code in this project is compatible with all compatible OSs.

 ### Building a release

 First, bump the version in [`pubspec.yaml`](pubspec.yaml).